cloudlets/shopware-docker/README.md

 For local development, you will probably want to extend this image with tools to improve your development experience, like xdebug.
 You can do by extending the Dockerfile in this repository.

 ## Production
+For use in production, we recommend:
+ - Extending this Dockerfile with your Shopware codebase .
+ - Deploying to a Kubernetes cluster.

 ## Related / Links ##
  - Switching from classic installation to composer: https://developers.shopware.com/blog/2018/07/25/an-easy-example-how-to-switch-from-classic-installation-to-composer-installation/